ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/GitHub_web-based_editor/en.md

 - Open file explorer (`Ctrl` + `Shift` + `E`).
 - Move a file or a directory by dragging it around in the file explorer.
 Hold `Ctrl` to select multiple objects.
-- To rename or delete files or directories, use context menu or your operating system's hotkey (`F2` for Windows).
+- To rename or delete files or directories, use the context menu or your operating system's hotkey (`F2` in Windows).
 - To upload a file, drag it to an appropriate place in the file explorer.

 ## Committing changes